maanie-waanie/RecipePOE_WPF/README.md

 The Program class contains the main entry point for the application.
 That includes the Main Method creates a new Recipe object and allows the user to interact with it through a menu.
 Displays a menu of options to the user.
 Allows the user to display all recipes, display a specific recipe, enter a new recipe, scale a recipe, reset quantities of a recipe, or exit the application.
 Prompts the user for input and performs actions based on the user's choice

+Calorie Definition- A calorie is a unit of energy.
+In nutrition, calories refer to the energy people get from the food and drink they consume, and the energy they use in physical activity.
+Calories are listed in the nutritional information on all food packaging.
+Many weight loss programs center around reducing the intake of calories.
+As a guide: an average man needs 2,500kcal a day  and an average woman needs 2,000kcal a day.

+Food Group Defintion- Any of a number of categories into which types of food are classified in various nutritional schemes.(Fruits, Vegetables, Grains, Protein Foods, and Dairy, etc.)

 Part 3- How to Use RecipePOE_WPF:

 Download the zip file.